ayamflow/patchwork/README.md

 - Flatter folders/files tree.
 - Added some mixins for Vue (loader, [resize](https://github.com/nk-components/vue-resize-mixin), bind).
 - Added /static folder for all static stuff (.htaccess, index.html, images...)
-- Added /deploy and build everything into it so it can be deployable, just drag'n'drop FTP or git deploy.
 - Simple router component if you need specific control that `v-route` doesn't offer (I'm thinking with prototyping in mind and quick hacking).
 - Simpler, lighter and more modular structure since it now relies on more external components.
 Easier to dive in.
 - Transitions between pages are now natively handled by `v-route` so no need to extend a custom class.